 NOTE 1: If you search for a verb in a bilingual dictionary, you will probably find a lot of Arabic suggestions for only one English verb.
 And sometimes several Arabic verbs suggestions will be relevant for the same context, but sometimes not.
 So which one you should choose?
 If you are not a native speaker, you won’t know.
 That’s why we provide you a list of verbs that are relevant for the commands context when you talk to your child. (note that we will choose only one Arabic verb from the verbs having the same meaning in this context)

 NOTE 2: As you probably know, in Arabic the endings of the imperative الأمر changes according to the person you are talking to.
 To keep this page clear, the commands will only be given at the person “you” singular masculine.
 Then, the tutorial below is here to help you find all the imperative forms according to who you are talking to.

-NOTE 3: For commands using the prohibition form (ex: don’t jump), we don’t use the imperative.
-However, you will need ” لا “and the verb in the jussive case (المضارع المجزوم) – see the tutorial too.
+NOTE 3: For commands using the prohibition form (ex: “don’t jump”), Arabic don’t use the imperative form.
+However, you will need ” لا “+ the verb in the jussive case (المضارع المجزوم) – see tutorial below.

-TIPS: You might wonder You might wonder “That’s a lot for me to acquire!”.
+TIPS: You might think “That’s a lot for me to learn!”.
 As usual, our answer is (and the non-native speaking mom of our team can confirm): go little by little, practice every day, patient and persevere, add sticky notes in your home, repeat and repeat (easy with children! ;)).
-Remember that using these commands with your children will help them too, they will be exposed to useful verbs and sentences and will be able to repeat them later!
+Remember that using these commands with your children will help them too, they will be exposed to useful verbs and sentences and will be able to say them later!